 NA2.3 “SME/Industry Engagement and Big Data Value Chain” spent the first period setting up the business engagement programme for outreach to industry and started to initiate discussions with organisations to formalise potential collaborations including the Big Data Value Association.
 In addition, an initial market analysis was conducted in selected sections (marine, agriculture)

-Project partners across the activities were heavy involved in the first EGI conference not only developing the programme agenda, but actively participating, leading and presenting in several sessions organised on relevant topics.
+Project partners across the activities were heavily involved in the first EGI conference not only in the development of the programme agenda, but actively participating, leading and presenting in several sessions organised on relevant topics.

 Main Achievements